Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Numerical Results

 \subsection{1-Bit Compressed Sensing}

 For 1-bit compressed sensing, Bayesian GOAMP is compared to Bayesian GAMP~\cite{Takeuchi251}, BIHT~\cite{Matsumoto22}, and GLasso~\cite{Plan13, Thrampoulidis15}.
-To improve the convergence property of Bayesian GOAMP, damping was inserted just after the inner and outer sub-modules in module~B,
+To improve the convergence property of Bayesian GOAMP, damping was inserted at the end of module~B,

 for $t>0$, with damping factors $\theta_{\x}\in(0, 1]$ and $\theta_{\z}\in(0, 1]$.
 For Bayesian GAMP~\cite{Takeuchi251}, similarly, damping was also inserted just after the inner denoising.
-The common damping factor over all iterations was optimized via exhaustive search for each $\kappa$.
+The common damping factors over all iterations were optimized via exhaustive search for each $\kappa$.
 GLasso~\cite{Plan13, Thrampoulidis15} was implemented by using FISTA with backtracking~\cite{Beck09}, gradient-based restart~\cite{O'Donoghue15}, and $\lambda$ optimized via exhaustive search for each $\kappa$.

 In 1-bit compressed sensing, the measurement vector $\boldsymbol{y}$ is independent of the signal power $\|\boldsymbol{x}\|_{2}^{2}$.
 Thus, BIHT and GLasso cannot estimate the signal power while Bayesian GOAMP and GAMP can estimate it with the prior information on the signal vector.
 For a fair comparison, the performance of the four algorithms is evaluated with the squared norm $\|\boldsymbol{x}/\|\boldsymbol{x}\|_{2} - \hat{\boldsymbol{x}}/\|\hat{\boldsymbol{x}}\|_{2}\|_{2}^{2}$ for normalized errors.